 We hadn’t wrong anything wrong and our school grades were good.

 “Stop dawdling.”
 He motioned for us to follow him and we left the house by the rear door.

-Only two weeks ago the last snow had melted from the ground.
-I could feel the old cold beneath my sneakers, but green buds were sprouting from the branches of trees separating our yard from the Davis family and at the end of the street the sun sparkled off the million mirrors scattered across Portland harbor.
+Only two weeks ago the last snow had melted from the ground and the old cold crept into my sneakers, but green buds sprouted from the branches of trees separating our yard from the Davis family and at the end of the street the sun sparkled off Portland harbor.